Broadhurst Theatre: 2000s to present

 Lucy Prebble's play Enron flopped at the Broadhurst with 16 performances in 2010, despite critical acclaim on the West End.
 More successful was the Public Theatre's transfer of The Merchant of Venice, starring Al Pacino, the same year.
-This was followed in 2011 by Floyd Mutrux's musical Baby It's You!, as well as Hugh Jackman's concert special Back on Broadway.
+This was followed in 2011 by Floyd Mutrux's musical Baby It's You!.
+Hugh Jackman's concert special Back on Broadway, which opened the same year, broke the theater's box-office record several times; the current record as of 2023 was set on the week ending January 1, 2012, when the show earned $2,057,354.
 A revival of A Streetcar Named Desire with Blair Underwood and Nicole Ari Parker occupied the Broadhurst in 2012, followed the next year by Nora Ephron's Lucky Guy, with Tom Hanks in his Broadway debut.
 In 2013, the musical Mamma Mia! transferred from the Winter Garden Theatre to the Broadhurst for the final two years of its 14-year run.
 The next shows at the Broadhurst were the play Misery in 2015, as well as the musicals Tuck Everlasting and The Front Page in 2016.

 The musical Anastasia opened at the Broadhurst in 2017 and ran there for nearly two years.
 It was followed in May 2019 by Frankie and Johnny in the Clair de Lune and in December 2019 by Jagged Little Pill.
 The theater closed on March 12, 2020, due to the COVID-19 pandemic.
 It reopened on October 21, 2021, with performances of Jagged Little Pill, which closed at the end of 2021 due to further pandemic-related issues.
-It was followed in November 2022 by a limited run of A Beautiful Noise, The Neil Diamond Musical.
+It was followed in November 2022 by A Beautiful Noise, The Neil Diamond Musical, which ran until June 2024.
+A single performance of the musical Chess was also hosted at the Broadhurst in December 2022.
+The play The Hills of California opened at the Broadhurst in September 2024, running for two months; this was followed by Boop!
+The Betty Boop Musical in April 2025, which ran for three months.
+Afterward, the illusionist Rob Lake performed a Muppets–themed magic show, Rob Lake Magic with Special Guests The Muppets, at the Broadhurst from October to November 2025.
+Cats: The Jellicle Ball is then scheduled to open in March 2026.